mnmnotmail/website/smtp.md

-The IETF initially disregarded&mdash;and later declined to mitigate&mdash;the vulnerability of SMTP to social engineering attacks by cybercriminals, even though phishing had been practiced by telephone and fax for decades prior to the standardization of email.
+The IETF initially disregarded&mdash;and later declined to mitigate&mdash;the vulnerability of SMTP to social engineering attacks by cybercriminals, even though similar fraud had been practiced by telephone and fax for decades prior to the standardization of email.
 The IETF instead committed to the principle that anyone, claiming any identity (i.e. "real name"), must be able to email you any content, without limits.
 Their justification has long been that "spam" is inevitable but manageable, and therefore a minor irritation.